LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 ![image alt text](img/predefinedcontent.png)

 Some predefined answers have associated hotkeys that will enable you to enter responses even more easily.
 Now, you can configure your own hotkeys for predefined content.
-Simply start typing the shortcut into the conversation and all of the relevent options will display.
+Simply start typing the shortcut into the conversation and all of the relevant options will display.

-#### Rich messaging
+#### Rich Conversations

 There are many tools at your disposal that can be used to foster relationships and carry out effective conversations.
-Rich messaging enhances the consumer experience by providing a richer, more engaging channel of communication.
+Rich Conversation capabilities enhances the consumer experience by providing a richer, more engaging channel of communication.

-The following types of rich messaging are being supported for the enhanced Agent Workspace:
+The following types of Rich Conversations are being supported for the enhanced Agent Workspace:
 * Structured content cards and carousels
 * Consumer to agent photo sharing
 * Consumer to agent audio sharing